hyperfield/yt-channel-downloader/README.md

 - Search field to search within a retrieved list of videos
 - Enhanced download progress bar
 - Download history tracking
-- Support for other audio and video platforms
 - Functionality improvements
 - Interface improvements